 (See paragraph 8)

 The cooling off period is the time in which you can change your mind about studying at the University without paying any tuition fees.

 Many universities calculate their cooling off period using the minimum legal obligation: from the point at which an applicant accepts an offer to 14 days later.
 However, we recognise that when making a decision as big as entering into higher education such a short period just isn’t long enough.
-Our cooling off period extends from the time you accept an offer to study until 14 days after you physically enrol on campus.
-This means that if you choose to withdraw at any time up until 14 days after enrolment you will not have to pay tuition fees.
+Our cooling off period extends from the time you accept an offer to study until the start of teaching week 2.
+This means that if you choose to withdraw at any time up until the start of teaching week 2 you will not have to pay tuition fees.
 It gives applicants the opportunity to review their decision post enrolment, which we feel is important.

 (See paragraph 7.4)

-Home and EU undergraduate fees are set by the UK government.
-Our policy is to charge the maximum fee allowed by government.
-However, this is only for new entrants, once a student has enrolled at the University they can be assured of one fixed fee for the duration of their studies, provided they complete in the standard timeframe.
+Since September 2019, once a student has enrolled at the University, they can be assured of one fixed fee for the duration of their studies, provided they complete in the standard timeframe.
 The standard timeframe of your course is listed on the specific course page on the website under ‘duration’.

 Extending the duration of your course beyond the published duration may result in additional fees.

 Fee liability is how much you are required to pay the University should you withdraw or suspend your studies at different stages throughout the academic year.
 It is not the same as a payment schedule.
 The fee liability is shown in your terms and conditions as a percentage because it covers a range of fees.
 Here we have included an example based on undergraduate tuition fees as of January 2018, to add clarity of how the liability works in practice:

 - A student who withdraws within the cooling off period is not liable for any tuition fees.